econsta/remote-controller/README.md

 ## Introduction

-Whether it is a browser talking to a NodeJs server, or a the main Javascript thread talking to a Webworker, a frightening amount of code is dedicated to solving one fundimental problem: allowing two Javascript instances to communicate with each other.
+Whether it is a browser talking to a NodeJs server, or a the main Javascript thread talking to a Webworker, a frightening amount of code is dedicated to solving one fundamental problem: allowing two Javascript instances to communicate with each other.

 This library is an attempt to create the most seamless communication system possible within the limits of the Javascript language.
 It accomplishes this by allowing you to create a controller for a remote Javascript object that exists on another Javascript instance.

-This controller give you access to all of the properties of the remote instance, lets you call its functions with arguments, attach listeners, modify its properties or practically anything you could do a normal object with virtually the same sytax.
+This controller give you access to all the properties of the remote instance, lets you call its functions with arguments, attach listeners, modify its properties or practically anything you could do with a normal object with virtually the same syntax.

 ## Examples

 ### Minimum Example

-Here is a bare minumum example, using the built in worker messaging system as the transport layer:
+Here is a bare minimum example, using the built-in worker messaging system as the transport layer:

 **worker.js**